k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.md

 Fabric requires an AMD64 processor architecture.
 When running on Apple Silicon or ARM64 processor architectures, AMD64 emulation will be performed if your Docker installation's configuration is enabled.

 The amount of RAM you need will depend on your use case.
-32GB of memory should suffice to run your Docker Compose Runtime for Fabric Web Studio, along with the necessary integration.
-A 2GB heap size is allocated by default, which can be overridden.
+32GB of memory should suffice to run your Docker Compose Runtime for Fabric Web Studio.
+A 2GB heap size per Fabric Space is allocated by default, which can be overridden.

 ### 3rd Party Software